agh-space-systems-rover/kalman_robot/README.md

 > This workspace requires Ubuntu Jammy, but it also fully supports execution and development in a Docker container via Distrobox.

 - [Spatio-Temporal Voxel Layer](https://github.com/SteveMacenski/spatio_temporal_voxel_layer) (Currently not available via rosdep and has to be built manually from source.)
+- The latest ROS 2 Rolling version of the [realsense-ros](https://github.com/IntelRealSense/realsense-ros) package which supports way more features and has a working (!) auto-exposure feature.
+- [ros_aruco_opencv 2.2.0 or later](https://github.com/fictionlab/ros_aruco_opencv/tree/humble) for ROS 2 Humble (Not yet available via rosdep.)
 - All Python packages listed in the `requirements.txt` files in the directories of some Colcon packages.
 - All APT packages listed in the `apt_packages.txt` files in the directories of some Colcon packages.